core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 KUDOS relies on the OSCORE Option defined in {{RFC8613}} and extended as defined in {{ssec-oscore-option-extensions}}, as well as on the support function updateCtx() defined in {{ssec-update-function}}.

 In order to run KUDOS, two peers exchange OSCORE-protected CoAP messages.
 The key update procedure is described in detail in {{ssec-derive-ctx}}, with particular reference to the stateful FS mode providing forward secrecy.
-The possible use of the stateless no-FS mode is described in {{no-fs-mode}}, as intended to peers that are not able to write in non-volatile memory.
-Two peers MUST run KUDOS in FS mode if they are both capable to do so.
+The possible use of the stateless no-FS mode is described in {{no-fs-mode}}, as intended to peers that cannot write in non-volatile memory.
+Two peers MUST run KUDOS in FS mode if they are both capable of doing so.

 The key update procedure has the following properties: